1907 Labor Day Association History

 A. W. Pringle

 A fundraiser was held on July 2 at the Main Street Electric Theater.
-“A Mid Winters Night Dream” was played and a large percentage was donated and the money was used to be on the Labor Day Celebration
+“A Mid Winters Night Dream” was played and a large percentage was donated.
+The money was used for the Labor Day Celebration.

 1907 Parade Lineup